 How they prefer to receive care

-Since the Silent and Baby Boomer generations value the opinions of their providers, they look to them for advice and care more than other generations.
-Currently, Boomers account for 26% of all doctor visits and 34% of overall prescription usage.6
+Valuing the opinions of their providers more than other generations, the Silent and Baby Boomer generations look to them for advice and care.
+Currently, Boomers account for 26% of all doctor visits and 34% of overall prescription usage.

-Gen-Xers also visit the doctor frequently—not just for themselves, but as caretakers for both their parents and children.
-Millennials, on the other hand, are currently the lowest utilizers of traditional health care in today’s workforce, and only 58% say they trust their PCPs.5 Along with members of Gen Z, Millennials tend to seek out alternative medicine, like dietary supplements, and wearables.
-Health benefits and offerings including mindfulness, behavioral health, and telemedicine are especially attractive to the younger generations.
+Gen-Xers also visit the doctor frequently—for themselves, but as well as caretakers for both their parents and children.
+On the other hand, Millennials are currently utilize traditional health care in today’s workforce the least, and only 58% say they trust their PCPs.
+Along Gen Z, Millennials tend to seek out alternative medicine, such as wearables and dietary supplements.
+Health benefits and offerings like telemedicine, behavioral health and mindfulness are attractive to younger generations.

 What this means for your business: Offer more than one health plan with a range of traditional and alternative benefits.